Why Mosquitoes Bite You and Not Others

 - Nylon clothing

-This research, published in the BBC, suggests that mosquitoes are more tactical than any military strategy.
+This research, published by the BBC, suggests that mosquitoes are more tactical than any military strategy.
 Once they’ve targeted you by sight, smell, and temperature, they are certain to stay on course.

 It all depends on how far away they are from the target.
 Body heat is usually perceived from a close distance and can ultimately trigger the attack.

-Empty any containers where standing water can accumulate (pots, toys, dishes).
+- Empty any containers where standing water can accumulate, such as dishes, sinks, baths, etc.

-Don’t use scented soaps or strong perfumes (avoid hairspray).
+- Don’t use scented soaps or strong perfumes.
+In addition, try to avoid hairspray.

-Maintain proper hygiene to keep odors from becoming strong and avoid excessive sweating.
+- Maintain proper hygiene to keep odors from becoming strong; avoid excessive sweating.